 Whew.
 At this point, you may be thinking, “Dude, that is one crazy interview process.
 That’s ridiculous!”
 Look friends; my process may not fit your business.
 I get that, but just because something’s difficult doesn’t mean you shouldn’t do it.
 Remember, you reap rewards where you sew time and effort.
 Me?
 I’m trying to build a business where the team members are more qualified and more capable than I am.
 If I can hire the right people at the beginning, then they might carry my business further than I could have ever imagined it would go.

-So, friends, I’m going to challenge you.
-Are you just trying to hire somebody who can fog a mirror, or are you legitimately putting together a hiring process that will weed out the tire kickers or the people who just want a quick buck?
+So, friends, I want to challenge you.
+Are you just trying to hire somebody who can fog a mirror, or are you legitimately putting together a hiring process that will weed out the tire kickers and the people who just want a quick buck?
 I don’t want that.
 I want people with me who are dedicated to my bigger picture and can help me get there.
 Hopefully, they’ll challenge me and make me better.
 Then, if I’ve hired well, my team members can work autonomously without me, which will allow them and my company to reap great rewards in the future.